Tang00/Lyrics-Search/README.md

  - embeddings.py - Generating MiniLM embeddings for SBERT model
  - sbert_searcher.py - CLI for SBERT
  - scatterplot.py - Build interactive Plotly HTML scatterplot of song similarity
+ - data
    - spotify_millsongdata.csv - original dataset
    - lyrics_cleaned.csv - cleaned lyrics csv (not included, file too large)
  - sbert_embeddings.npy - SBERT embeddings
  - lyrics_embeddings_plot.html - Plotly scatterplot
  - index.html - main html file for hosting on Github Pages, just redirects to the scatterplot
+ - generate_bm25_evaluation.py - Generate BM25 CSV for manual annotation
+ - generate_sbert_evaluation.py - Generate SBERT CSV for manual annotation
+ - manual_evaluations
+   - bm25_evaluation_sheet.csv - BM25 manual annotation sheet
+   - sbert_evaluation_sheet.csv - SBERT manual annotation sheet
  - collection - used for building BM25 index (not included, file too large)
  - lyric_index - index for BM25 model (not included)

+## Evaluation
+The evaluation of both models was done with mean NDCG@10 and mean Precision@10.
+CSV files for manual annotation were generated with the generate_bm25_evaluation.py and generate_sbert_evaluation.py files.
+The results were as follows:
+### BM25
+ - Mean Precision@10: 0.6950
+ - Mean NDCG@10:      0.8164
+### SBERT
+ - Mean Precision@10: 0.8750
+ - Mean NDCG@10:      0.9456

+Overall, results were good for both models, BM25 was better at retrieving songs that had the query keywords multiple times, which were often very relevant songs, but struggled on more subtle queries like "letting go" where the love implications were not captured well.
+The SBERT model was able to understand deeper meanings for those queries and was more effective in general.